The Reader - Week 16

 Andy and Jennifer had been sitting in a booth in the back of the pub, as far away from the front door as possible.
-When the bouncer was shot, he turned and collapsed on top of Jennifer, bleeding profusely from a massive chest wound.
+When the bouncer was shot, he collapsed on top of Jennifer, bleeding profusely from a massive chest wound.
 He was dead.
-The shooter had left, but there were plenty of other witnesses who had seen him get angry when the bartender has kicked him out for yelling at the people who were watching the band and interfering with his pool game.
+The shooter had left, but there were plenty of other witnesses who had seen him get angry when the bouncer had ejected, kicked out for yelling at the people who were watching the band, interfering with his pool game.
 It would only be a matter of time before he would be apprehended.
 Jennifer had been doused by the bouncer’s blood.
-Several wet towels later she was still a mess but no longer looked as if she was the person who had been shot.
-Andy was still numb, going through the motions of trying to be helpful.
+Several wet towels later she was still a mess but no longer looked as if were she who was the person who had been shot.
+Andy was still numb, only going through the motions of trying to be helpful.

-“Sure, they’ll be a little baggy, but they’re clean,” said Andy, “I need to change too.”
+“Sure, my sweats will be a little baggy, but they’re clean,” said Andy, “I need to change too.”

 “The walk will do us good,” she said, “Just a sec, I’ve got a call.”

 Jennifer took out her phone and glanced at it for a second before putting it away.

 “It’s nothing,” she said, “Let’s go, I can leave my car in the lot.”

 At Andy’s place, Jennifer showered and put on Andy’s sweats, while he changed his clothes in the bedroom.
 He went back out into the kitchen and waited for Jennifer.
 Her phone chimed, but he didn’t look at it.

 “That feels better,” she said, “Will you do me a favor?
 Do you have a plastic bag you can put that dress in, and then take it out to the trash?”

 “Sure, I’ll do it right away,” answered Andy as he got up from the kitchen chair, “Your phone rang.”